chenboran/firesight-wiki-clone/op-calcHist.md

    "0":40751,
    "1":60157,
 ...
    "216":2
   }
 }</pre>

-For color images when _accumulates_ is false, the model has one histogram value for each selected channel:
+For convenience, _FireSight_ will generate one histogram for each channel of a color image if _accumulate_ is false.
+The histogram values are combined into JSON arrays for each histogram bin:
 <pre>{
 "hist":{
    "0":[28983,40751,35947],